micro/go-bot/README.md

 CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -i -o micro ./main.go
 ```

-## Commands as Services
+## Services

-The micro bot supports the ability to create commands as microservices.
+The micro bot supports the ability to create commands as micro services.

 ### How does it work?